pombase/website/src/docs/about/privacy-policy.md

 overridden by your privacy interests.

-Our legitimate interests are maintaining our data resources, providing data and services to our users, and raising awareness of PomBase and fission yeast research online, in print, and in person.
+Our legitimate interests are maintaining our data resources, providing data and services to our users, and raising awareness of ${database_name} and fission yeast research online, in print, and in person.

 ### Disclosure of your information
-We may disclose your personal information to the PomBase collaboration's member institutions ([University of Cambridge](http://www.cam.ac.uk/), [University College London](http://www.ucl.ac.uk/), the [Babraham
+We may disclose your personal information to the ${database_name}
+collaboration's member institutions ([University of Cambridge](http://www.cam.ac.uk/), [University College London](http://www.ucl.ac.uk/), the [Babraham